KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Specular Radiance Cubemaps

-The cubemap used for specular radiance is defined as separate images for each cube face.
+The cubemap used for specular radiance is defined as a cubemap containing separate images for each cube face.
 The mip levels shall evenly map to roughness values from 0 to 1 in the PBR material and should be generated with a principled multi-scatter GGX normal distribution.
 The data in the maps represents illuminance in candela per square meter (nit).

 If mip-levels are not included, then the entire mip chain of images should not be generated.
 Instead, the lowest-resolution mip should have sufficient size to represent the maximally-blurred radiance map (say, 16x16) corresponding to roughness=1.
 The texture references defines the largest dimension of mip 0 and, taken together with the number of defined mips, should give the loading runtime the information it needs to generate the remainder of the mip chain and sample the appropriate mip level in the shader.

-Cube faces are defined in the KTX2 format specification and this extension adheres this.
+Cube faces are defined in the KTX2 format specification, users of this extension must follow the KTX2 cubemap specification.

 ## Irradiance Coefficients